Pay Attention to the Why, Not the How

 Over the last decade, I’ve watched departments go from automating a paper-based grants process to moving to an outcomes’ driven process, and now they’re turning their eye towards reporting and telling their story.
 Each of those evolutions in grants management presented a new set of unforeseen challenges that had to be overcome.
 Whether they were people, process, or technology- hopefully, you can benefit from how the government reacted and solved these new problems.

 To identify not only the challenges but also the opportunities that can be maximized through intelligent modernization of grants, let’s go through some of the easiest ways to stay in front of potential gotchas, identify good milestones to review existing process and optimize, and learn from some of our Federal friends.

 We’ll start early in the lifecycle with pre-award functions, move through award, and then into post-award.

-• Throughout the process, don’t let the technology get in the way of people.
-Too many agencies have failed, some multiple times, at trying to modernize their grants system(s) and continually ignored the grant and program staff or failed to garner their input all together.
+- Throughout the process, don’t let technology get in the way of people.
+Too many agencies have failed, some multiple times, at trying to modernize their grants system(s) and continually ignored the grant and program staff or failed to garner their input altogether.
 Grants should live in OCFO, not OCIO.
-Additionally, grant and program staff are the front lines of programmatic mission and delivering change to the American taxpayer.
+Additionally, grant and program staff are the front lines of the programmatic mission and delivering change to the American taxpayer.
 They want to be efficient and impactful, so make sure you let them tell their story.
 Because their story makes your story resonate better when the public comes asking.

-Need help modernizing your Grants Management system, email Jason McGill at Grants@reisystems.com
+Need help modernizing your Grants Management system, email REI Systems at Grants@reisystems.com